Walking Pastry + Coffee Tour | Downtown Monterey

 - 3 min read

-Whether you're visiting Monterey, hosting guests, or looking for a fun activity with your partner or friends, I have an idea for you: A pastry + coffee walking tour in downtown Monterey.
+Whether you're visiting Monterey or you're a local looking for a fun activity with your partner or friends, I have an idea for you: A pastry + coffee walking tour in downtown Monterey.

 Parking: If you’re driving, you can look for street parking on Adams Street next to Captain + Stoker (the first stop).
 Note that street parking has time limitations.
 Look for a two-hour spot!
 If you want to linger longer, you can also park in the Downtown Garage East, which is one block south of Captain + Stoker.